 Two protesters killed in Kenosha

-If the similar circumstances and footage suggested that the Kenosha protests were just an extension of the summerlong Black Lives Matter protests, a vigilante shooting on Wednesday night may indicate an escalation of anti-BLM actions.
+If the similar circumstances and footage suggested that the Kenosha protests were just an extension of the summerlong BLM protests, a vigilante shooting on Wednesday night may indicate an escalation of anti-BLM actions.

 In video footage that appeared online, Rittenhouse can be seen passing down the street, at times physically brawling with protesters, before shooting multiple times into the crowd.
 Afterward, he walks toward police officers who arrived on the scene.
 With his rifle strung across his chest, he lifts his arms and walks through the line of police vehicles without being apprehended.

 A separate video showed Rittenhouse amiably interacting with the police prior to the shooting.

 Rittenhouse was able to return to Illinois before he was arrested.
 As news of the shooting spread, reports surfaced of Rittenhouse’s previous support for the pro-police Blue Lives Matter group and President Donald Trump.
 Rittenhouse had apparently shown an interest in joining law enforcement.

 Reaction to the violence

 Left-wing commentators, including Democratic Senator Elizabeth Warren, have stated the different police treatment of Blake and Rittenhouse “speaks volumes about how deeply embedded racism and white supremacy are in every aspect of our society.”